 Career development criteria in figures

-- 63% of executives indicate that work in their organization is currently performed in teams or on projects beyond employees' primary job descriptions.
+- 63% of managers say that work in their organization is currently carried out in teams, or via projects outside their main job description.

-- 81% report that work is progressively carried out across functional boundaries.
+- 81% say that work is increasingly carried out across traditional functional boundaries.

 So, how can we persist in conceptualising employee advancement solely in a vertical manner?
 Factors such as the number of years in a position, academic qualifications or an individual's confidence level should no longer be the sole criteria for talent recruitment or promotions.
 This is particularly relevant considering the growing scrutiny of skill levels in critical positions.
 Thomas Chamorro-Premuzic underlines this perspective in a provocative article highlighting the increasing need for humility in today's management roles, particularly among men.